 They rigged a replacement mast, and Forbes used dead reckoning and a compass to keep track of how far the gig might have gone and in what direction.
-After 5 days—by which time they were “obliged to suck lead” to keep their mouths moist—they reached the Gulf Stream and encountered the first of two ships which provided them with provisions, water and sailing directions for Bermuda.
+After 5 days—by which time they were “obliged to suck lead” to keep their mouths moist—they reached the Gulf Stream and encountered the first of two ships that provided them with provisions, water, and sailing directions for Bermuda.

 A final obstacle occurred when the gig grounded west of North Rock at night and lost her rudder.
 Using two oars to steer, Forbes and his crew finally made it home to general rejoicing after three harrowing weeks.

 To get an idea of what Pilot Forbes’ boat was like, check out ‘Rambler’, the only surviving Bermuda pilot gig, which is currently on display in NMB’s Boat Loft.
 Can you imagine 3 weeks at sea in winter weather in an open boat like this?

 Forbes’ account of his voyage can be found in the Bermuda Gazette of 15 February 1825.